 Increasing female labor force participation has the potential to partially offset the negative economic consequences of aging populations.

 Increased female entrepreneurship can lead to higher female labor force participation directly and indirectly and in the short and long term.

 Female labor force participation in transition countries is still impeded by traditional views on gender roles and occupational segregation by gender.

-Limited government support for caregivers is exacerbating the trade-off between having children and working.
+Limited government support for caregivers is exacerbating the trade-off between having children, assisting the elderly, and working.

 Population aging is likely to reduce female labor force participation.